 The battle of political parties is underway.
 Political leaders conclude the last round of debates before the elections.
 They intend to win the majority of votes.

-The three above mentioned approaches’ to text description do not exclude each other as they deal with the investigation of different aspects of one and the same object — text.
+The three above mentioned approaches’ todo not exclude each other as they deal with the investigation of different aspects of one and the same object — text.
 Text pragmatics that does not consider particular syntactic and semantic organization of a text would he just a shallow scientific scheme.
 In the same way, no objective analysis of the semantic and syntactic structure of a text can be undertaken without consideration of its pragmatic aspect in the act of communication.